xtaci/gaio/README.md

 ## Features

 1. Only a fixed number of goroutines will be created per **Watcher**(the core object of this library).
+2. `Read(ctx, conn, buffer)` can be called with `nil` buffer to make use of internal swap buffer.
-2. Non-intrusive design, this library works with `net.Listener` and `net.Conn`. (with `syscall.RawConn` support)
+3. Non-intrusive design, this library works with `net.Listener` and `net.Conn`. (with `syscall.RawConn` support)
-3. **Amortized context switching cost** for tiny messages, able to handle frequent chat message exchanging.
+4. **Amortized context switching cost** for tiny messages, able to handle frequent chat message exchanging.
-4. Support for Linux, BSD.
+5. Support for Linux, BSD.

 ## Conventions